 Mail senders can control the conversion options for TNEF messages sent to all recipients (both internal and external).
 The options available are:

-All these RTF formatting settings would resolve the WinMail.dat attachment issues in non-Exchange based email clients like Lotus Notes.
-And if you find many restrictions or limitations in your current Lotus Notes email client, you can anytime migrate its data to any version of Exchange Server with Kernel for Lotus Notes to Outlook tool.
-The software has the simplest user-interface and performs automated migration in no time.
-Feel free to migrate anytime with secure software.
+By adjusting the RTF formatting settings, you can effectively address the WinMail.dat attachment issues in non-Exchange based email clients like Lotus Notes.
+If you encounter restrictions or limitations within your current Lotus Notes email client, consider migrating your data to any version of Exchange Server using the Kernel for Lotus Notes to Outlook tool.
+This software boasts a user-friendly interface and offers automated migration, ensuring a seamless transition.
+Feel confident in your ability to migrate your data securely and efficiently whenever the need arises.

 Quick and secure migration from Lotus Notes to Outlook